Rovinj Old Town with colourful houses on the Adriatic

 By Boat

-Seasonal ferry connections to other coastal towns and islands.
+Seasonal ferry and catamaran links to other Istrian and Italian coastal towns in summer.

 FAQ